mmattel/Raspberry-Pi-Setup/home_assistant/ha_install.md

 ### systemd-journal-gatewayd

 You may get a HA warning that `systemd-journal-gatewayd` is not running.
-Check by issuing the following command `sudo systemctl status systemd-journal-gatewayd`.
+Check by issuing the following command `sudo systemctl status systemd-journal-gatewayd.socket` (Note the .socket as this is required by HA).
 You also may get the info that it is not installed.
 To install it, run `sudo apt install systemd-journal-remote -y`.
-To enable it, issue `sudo systemctl start systemd-journal-gatewayd`.
-To make it autostart, issue `sudo systemctl enable systemd-journal-gatewayd`.
+To start it, issue `sudo systemctl start systemd-journal-gatewayd.socket`.
+To make it autostart, issue `sudo ln -s /lib/systemd/system/systemd-journal-gatewayd.socket /etc/systemd/system/systemd-journal-gatewayd.socket`.

 ## Installing via Docker Compose